slowernews/hamster-system/README.md

 ===
 ###Actionable notes (tasks):

 - actionable notes are called **tasks**.
-All tasks are tagged and managed in one folder.
+All tasks are managed in one folder.

 - tasks should have a due date: **( )**